sal55/langs/MyLangs/readme.md

 ## Summary of Language Projects

-I will shortly be wrapping up further development of my personal languages, so this is a summary of what they are up to.
+I will shortly \[at Nov 2021\] be wrapping up further development of my personal languages, so this is a summary of what they are up to.

 These are not modern languages with all the lastest ideas in advanced features.
 Just simple, down-to-earth tools to do a job of work.